-- 1. Bike Route & Trail Signage: Install standardized bike route signage on onroad bikeways only, and standardized trail signage on off-road bikeways and trails, with destination, distance, and direction information to better inform users. - Potential Partners: Urbana Park District, City of Urbana, University of Illinois, Champaign County Forest Preserve District (CCFPD) - 2.
-Bicycle Friendliness Promotion: Promote Urbana as a bicycle friendly community, and local bicycle friendly businesses to demonstrate community support for and usage of active transportation. - Potential Partners: City of Urbana, University of Illinois, CCB, CUMTD, Urbana Business Association (UBA), businesses - National Bike Month: Continue to celebrate National Bike Month in May by hosting Bike Month, Bike to Work Day, Bike to School Day, Bikes on Campus Day and Bike to Market Saturdays. - Potential Partners: CCB, C-U SRTS Project, City of Urbana, University of Illinois, businesses, sponsors - 4.
+- 1. Bike Route & Trail Signage: Install standardized bike route signage on onroad bikeways only, and standardized trail signage on off-road bikeways and trails, with destination, distance and/or time, and direction information to better inform users. - Potential Partners: Urbana Park District, City of Urbana, University of Illinois, Champaign County Forest Preserve District (CCFPD) - 2.
+Bicycle Friendliness Promotion: Promote Urbana as a bicycle friendly community, and local bicycle friendly businesses to demonstrate community support for and usage of active transportation. - Potential Partners: City of Urbana, University of Illinois, CCB, CUMTD, Urbana Business Association (UBA), businesses - 3.
+National Bike Month: Continue to celebrate National Bike Month in May by hosting Bike Month, Bike to Work Day, Bike to School Day, Bikes on Campus Day and Bike to Market Saturdays. - Potential Partners: CCB, C-U SRTS Project, City of Urbana, University of Illinois, businesses, sponsors - 4.
 Open Streets initiative (car-free streets): Temporarily close streets to motorized traffic so that people may use them for healthy and fun physical activities like walking, bicycling, dancing, jogging, playing and socializing.

 Potential Partners: City of Urbana, CUPHD, University of Illinois, CCB, businesses, sponsors

-- 5. Support for Advocacy Organizations: Support existing advocacy organizations to increase their capacity to carry out bike and trail encouragement activities. - Potential Partners: Urbana Park District, City of Urbana, CCB, Prairie Cycle Club, LIB - 6.
+- 5. Support for Advocacy Organizations: Support existing advocacy organizations to increase their capacity to carry out bike and trail encouragement activities.
+This includes volunteer and financial support from local organizations for the C-U Safe Routes to School (SRTS) Project, as this program will struggle to survive without SRTS grant funding. - Potential Partners: Urbana Park District, City of Urbana, CCB, Prairie Cycle Club, Ride Illinois, CUPHD, Urbana School District - 6.
 Trail Dedication Events & Rides: Hold events to celebrate new and/ or rehabilitated trails, such as ribbon-cutting ceremonies and bike rides, especially to showcase destinations along the route.